arpeggiorpg/arpeggiorpg/README.md

   - Mage
   - Cleric
 - Example enemies
-- Support for some sort of character progression
 - Character balance tester using generative testing to see how builds perform in combat vs 1/N enemies, and with 1/N allies